-- Step 3.
-In the Map to these Initiators area, perform these steps: - a.
+Step 3.
+In the Map to these Initiators area, perform these steps:

+- a.
 Specify the initiator group name and the type of operating system. - b.
-Add the host initiator WWPN by selecting it from the drop-down list or by typing the initiator in the text box.
+Add the host initiator WWPN by selecting it from the drop-down list or by typing the initiator in the text box. - c.
+Add the alias for the initiator.